Child Safe Standard 2 requires schools to develop and publicly communicate a Child Safety Policy or Statement of Commitment to Child Safety.

 Guidance for schools in developing their response

-This guidance outlines what is required by schools for compliance with Ministerial Order 870 and provides further guidance on developing a school child safe policy.
+This guidance outlines what is required by schools for compliance with Ministerial Order 870 and provides further guidance on developing a school child safety policy.

 Everyone in society has a moral responsibility to keep children safe and to protect them from harm.
 A Statement of Commitment to child safety helps raise awareness about the importance of child safety in the school and the community and affirms the organisation's commitment to child safety and expectations.

-A child safe policy is an overarching document that provides key elements of an organisation’s approach for child safe environments.
+A child safety policy is an overarching document that provides key elements of an organisation’s approach for child safe environments.

 In preparing for compliance schools are expected to:

-- determine the timeframes for the school governing authority to authorise the statement as well as the timeframes for informing the school community about the statement.
+- determine the timeframes for the school governing authority to authorise the child safety policy as well as the timeframes for informing the school community about the statement.

-Child Wellbeing and Safety Amendment (Child Safe Standards) Bill 2015 to introduce seven child safe standards (the Standards) into law.
-The Standards apply to all organisations involved in child-related work in Victoria.
+The Child Safe Standards apply to all organisations involved in child-related work in Victoria.

-Ministerial Order No. 870 provides the framework for how schools will be required to comply with the Standards.
+Ministerial Order No. 870 provides the framework for how schools are required to comply with the Standards.
 Overall responsibility for ensuring compliance rests with the Victorian Registration and Qualifications Authority (VRQA).

 The Ministerial Order specifies the following requirements for schools regarding Standard 2:

-- The school governing authority must ensure that the school has a child safety policy or statement of commitment to child safety that details:
+- The school governing authority must ensure that the school has a child safety policy, including a statement of commitment to child safety that details: